-FDA pregnancy category C. It is not known whether ethanolamine oleate is harmful to an unborn baby.
-Before you receive this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether ethanolamine oleate will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether ethanolamine oleate passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

-In an emergency situation, it may not be possible before you are treated with ethanolamine oleate to tell your caregivers if you are pregnant or breast-feeding.
-However, make sure any doctor caring for your pregnancy or your baby knows that you have received this medication.
+In an emergency situation it may not be possible before you are treated with ethanolamine oleate to tell your caregivers if you are pregnant or breast feeding.
+Make sure any doctor caring for your pregnancy or your baby knows you have received this medication.

 How is ethanolamine oleate given (Ethamolin)?

-Ethanolamine oleate is given as an injection through a needle placed directly into the vein.
+Ethanolamine oleate is injected directly into the vein.
 You will receive this injection in a hospital or emergency setting.